-Your first CLI#
+Your first CLI

-For getting started with tyro, consider the simple argparse-based command-line interface:
+To get started with tyro, consider the simple argparse-based command-line interface:

 """Sum two numbers from argparse."""